top of page

 When CHS purchased Lower Keys Medical Center through it's highly-leveraged buyout of HMA in 2014, CHS owned 206 Hospitals.
 Touting their expertise in Hospital management and goals of superior profits through efficiencies of scale and operations, CHS positioned itself as one of the largest publicly-traded hospital companies in the United States and a leading operator of general acute care hospitals in communities across the country.

-As of March 2024, CHS has "divested" 65% (135) of their Hospitals, including 3 in Florida in 2023, another 4 in Florida in 2020, and, with 2 more Hospital sales in North Carolina "on hold" by the FTC, which if closed, would bring them to just 69 remaining Hospitals including Lower Keys Medical Center.
+As of March 2024, CHS has "divested" 65% (136) of their Hospitals, including 3 in Florida in 2023, and another 4 in Florida in 2020.
+In April of 2024, CHS CFO say's they're evaluating interest in the sale of additional hospitals which could yield $1 Billion.

 To become one of our Citizen Advocates, please let us know here!